-Until you’ve experienced the actual ‘journey’ your customer takes, you can’t begin to empathise with what he or she goes through.
-Customer journey mapping helps your team to visualise the experience from the customer's perspective (not the organisation's) and highlights the touchpoints where the opportunity for differentiation is greatest.
+Until you’ve experienced the actual ‘journey’ your customer takes, you can’t begin to empathise with what they go through.
+Customer journey mapping helps your team to visualise the experience from the customer’s perspective (not the organisation’s) and highlights the touchpoints where the opportunity for differentiation is greatest.

 Customer journey mapping can be a complex process with touchpoints across multiple channels, so prioritising the key interactions and the expectations of the most valuable customer groups is essential.

 …try to work with no more than eight to twelve major touch-points.
 If you have a lot more than this you are probably mapping your organisational processes rather than the customer experience.